Summer Reading

 Freshman Literature and Composition:

-• One of us is Lying, Karen McManus (paperback) (ISBN: 1524764728)
+• One of Us Is Lying, Karen McManus (paperback) (ISBN: 1524764728)

 Social Studies Department